-Like a three-legged stool, if you take away one of those things, your body won't be balanced and it can be difficult to get in shape.
+Like a three-legged stool, if you take away one of those things, your body won't be balanced and it can be challenging to get in shape.

-Lets pretend you're a couch potato, you're 50 pounds heavier than you should be, but your weight is remaining stable.
-If you suddenly started exercising 30 minutes a day, and kept everything else in your life the same, you would lose weight.
+Let's pretend you're a couch potato, you're 50 pounds heavier than you should be, but your weight remains stable.
+If you suddenly started exercising 30 minutes a day and kept everything else in your life the same, you would lose weight.
 The extra calories burned during your exercise would be the reason.

 But it's not that easy.
 Exercise makes us hungry.
 Several studies have shown that WITHOUT A PLAN, the average person will eat 100 more calories than they burned off in the exercise session.
 Over time you'll put on muscle, but you'll also gain weight.

 In the TIME Magazine article, the author complained that after years of exercising, he still had "...gut fat that hangs over [his] belt."
 He then goes on to tell us WHY he still has a gut by saying, "But like many other people, I get hungry after I exercise, so I often eat more on the days I work out than on the days I don't."

 If you want to lose weight, you have to create a calorie deficit.
 You must either eat fewer calories or exercise more calories off than you take in.
 Rewarding yourself with extra food on days you exercise defeats the purpose.
 That's the real problem.

 Since exercise makes us hungrier, how can we eat less?